Willmore surfaces in spheres via loop groups $I$: generic cases and some examples: Loop group theory for harmonic maps

-For the decomposition theorems quoted below we need to have some topology on our loop groups.
+For the decomposition theorems quoted below (which are of crucial importance for the applicability of the loop group method explained below) we need to have some topology on our loop groups.
 This can be done in several ways.
-We will assume that all matrix entries are in the Wiener algebra of the unit circle.
-We thus obtain Banach Lie groups.
+We will represent $G^\C$ as a matrix group and will assume that all matrix entries of $\Lambda G^{\mathbb{C}}_{\sigma}$ are in the Wiener algebra of the unit circle.
+We thus obtain that $\Lambda G^{\mathbb{C}}_{\sigma}$ is a Banach Lie group.
+All other groups discussed in this paper inherit a Banach Lie group structure in a natural way.